 Visit a local market

 Markets are the first food spot we hit when we visit a new city, and we recommend the same for you when in Athens, for many reasons.
+You will find plenty of options of what to eat and drink in Athens city.

 People watching and cultural interaction: Markets are like open-air culinary art museums where you have the chance to interact with the locals, ask questions and learn as much as you can.
 Fun is guaranteed, as most of the people are extremely friendly and outgoing.
 They will joke, tease you, and treat you like a friend, even if they just met you.
 Prepare to take many pics, but be discreet.